 What will my orthotics cost?

 The price of orthotics varies depending on which type you choose.
-The non-custom are the cheapest at $100 per pair and are often prescribed for a temporary condition or growing children.
-Semi-custom are $300 and tend to be more durable than the non-custom type.
+The non-custom are the cheapest starting at $100 per pair and are often prescribed for a temporary condition or growing children.
+Semi-custom orthotics are $300 and tend to be more durable than the non-custom type.
 They come with the added bonus of being able to choose which top covers (cushioning layer) you like.

 Custom orthotics are the most expensive due to the laborious nature of the manufacturing process.
 We use a laser scanner to generate foot impressions and a start-of the-art lab based here in Melbourne creates the orthotics using a 3D printer.
 The new products are environmentally friendly, flexible and durable.